MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Simulation results of MistImm

-In this subsection we show that MiStImm can model normal immune response.
-Firstly, immune system with normal parameters do not attack self cells strongly, only to a very limited extent.
-Some B cells must continuously present self peptides to ensure that T cell characteristic rings around self peptides are persistently maintained.
-Because of anergy, this type of immune response is weak and always settles down quickly before it becomes pathological.

-Secondly, a normal immune response should have the ability to destroy the majority of pathogens -- some of them quickly, others perhaps slowly, while in some cases it may fail.
-In our model, death of an individual occurs when the pathogen population grows up irreversibly so that its size reaches $4000$ items.
-Diversity of foreign intruders are represented by different locations of their receptors and different speeds of growth.
-In the current settings we work with one kind of antigen.
-Table \ref{tab:simulation_results} shows the frequency of winning against pathogen destroyed by a healthy immune system -- considering three different growth rate and three different initial sizes.
-Figure \ref{fig:antigen_lattice} shows a typical B cell response to an infection over the antigen lattice; the position of nonself population is denoted by a letter `n'.
+An immune system do not attack self cells strongly, just to a very limited extent.
+Some B cells must continuously present self peptides to ensure that Threg cell characteristic rings around self peptides are constantly maintained.
+Because of negative selection, this type of immune response is weak and typically settles down quickly before it becomes pathological.
+An immune response should have the ability to destroy the majority of pathogens -- some of them suddenly, others perhaps slowly, while in some cases it may fail.
+In ERS model, death of an individual occurs when the pathogen population grows up irreversibly, technically, as its size reaches $4000$ cells.
+Diversity of pathogens are represented by different locations of their receptors, different speeds of growth, and different initial numbers.

-The third important feature of a normal immune response is immune memory.
-Thanks to memory cells, a second immune response against the same infection will be more effective than at the primary infection.
-We have tested this phenomena with 100 simulations, adding the same pathogen at 3000th and 3150th time instant.
-There was 81 cases when immune system won against both infections and these times the average time interval of the wins were 88.91 and 53.28 (the first and the second occasions, respectively).
-The $p$-value of the two samples was less then $0.0001$.
-Figures \ref{fig:normal_immune_response} and \ref{fig:reproduction} show an example for an infection that was repeated once.
+A normal immune response develops immune memory.
+Thanks to memory cells, a second immune response against the same nonself antigen is more effective than at a primary infection (Figure~\ref{fig:screenshots}AB).
+To test this phenomenon, we have performed 500 simulations, adding the same type of pathogen (number of cells $= 350$, mean waiting time between two divisions $= 60$) at the 3000th and at the 3150th time instants.
+ERS model have won against both infections in 451 cases and the mean time lengths needed for elimination were 62.02 (std 13.26) at the first infection and 20.51 (std 14.94) at the second infection.
+We have said that an elimination happened when the number of pathogens have decreased under 50.
+With two-tailed t-test, the $p$-value for equality of mean elimination times for the first and the second infection was $5.2e-227$.

-Experiments with our microscopic computational model showed that it cannot fight effectively against more than a couple simultaneous infections.
-Similar is the case with the development of immune memory.
-This observation fits experimental results \cite{XKXL15}.
+Experiments with our computational model showed that immune system cannot fight effectively against more than a couple simultaneous infections.
+Similar is true in the case of the development of immune memory.
+This observation fits experimental results~\cite{XKXL15}.